 - Identify next steps – Teachers provide some direction to the instructor by identifying what they most want to talk about the in the group debrief.

 - After teachers submit their re-reading questions, the instructor leads a group debrief that builds on teachers’ experiences and reflections.
 Like the re-reading questions, the structure of the group debrief is determined after the encounter is complete and re-rereading questions are submitted so that the instructor can build on those responses.
 (For simulations that have been run before, instructors can pre-plan some portion based on previous responses and then revise as needed for particular groups.)
 Group debriefs are ideally structured to use teachers’ collective experiences as a resource in supporting teachers’ sensemaking.
 The group debrief should lead to a shared vision of some productive approaches to the simulated encounter.

 What else is important to know?

-Key design principles guide our use of simulated encounters (see principles from early in our work here, in Chapter II), but here are two key ones:
+Key design principles guide our use of simulated encounters, but here are two key ones: